Husein Gradaščević: Exile and death

 In late 1832, he agreed to return to Ottoman territory to receive a ferman of pardon from the Sultan.
-The terms, read to him in Zemun, were very harsh, insisting that Gradaščević not only never to return to Bosnia, but also never to set foot on the European lands of the Ottoman Empire either.
+The terms, read to him in Zemun, were very harsh, insisting that Gradaščević not only never return to Bosnia, but also never to set foot on the European lands of the Ottoman Empire either.
 Disappointed, Gradaščević was forced to obey the terms and rode on to Belgrade.
 He entered the city on 14 October in the manner of a true vizier, riding a horse decked out in silver and gold and accompanied by a large procession.
 He was greeted as a hero by the Muslims in Belgrade and treated like an equal by the local pasha.
-Gradaščević stayed in the city for two months, during which his health deteriorated (as was documented by local doctor Bartolomeo Kunibert).
+Gradaščević stayed in the city for two months, during which his health deteriorated (as was documented by the local doctor Bartolomeo Kunibert).
 He left the city for Constantinople in December, but as his daughter was still very young, his wife remained in Belgrade, joining him in the spring of the following year.

-In Constantinople Gradaščević lived in an old janissary barracks at atmejdan (Hippodrome square) while his family lived in a separate house nearby.
+In Constantinople, Gradaščević lived in an old janissary barracks at atmejdan (Hippodrome square) while his family lived in a separate house nearby.
 He lived a relatively quiet life for the next two years, the only notable event being an offer from the Sultan for Gradaščević to become a high-ranking pasha in the Nizami army; an offer that Gradaščević indignantly refused.

-He died in Constantinople in 1834 at the age of 32.
+He died in Constantinople in 1834 at the age of 32 under controversial circumstances, and was most probably buried in the backyard of the Eyup Mosque in Istanbul, or nearby Eyüp Cemetery.